paritytech/subxt/cli/README.md

 ## Codegen

-Use to invoke the `subxt-codegen` crate which is used by `subxt-macro` to generate the the runtime API and types.
-Useful for troubleshooting codegen as an alternative to `cargo expand`, and also provides the possibility of customizing the generated code if the macro does not produce the desired API. e.g.
+Use to invoke the `subxt-codegen` crate which is used by `subxt-macro` to generate the runtime API and types.
+Useful for troubleshooting codegen as an alternative to `cargo expand`, and also provides the possibility to customize the generated code if the macro does not produce the desired API. e.g.

 `subxt codegen | rustfmt --edition=2018 --emit=stdout`